 Because Novak's a conservative commentator.

-His source is likely an administration official, and the media wanted to know.
+And the media wanted to know.

 The hell with confidentiality when a conservative is involved.

-So the same media that had an orgy of defense for Bob Woodward and Carl Bernstein and Deep Throat and all the other confidential sources there have been in Lib Media History.
+So the same media that had an orgy of defense for Bob Woodward and Carl Bernstein and Deep Throat and all the other confidential sources there have been in lib media history.

 The same media that showed their willingness to go to the mat to protect Woodward and Bernstein and Newsweek and so forth, showing a double standard and agitating for disclosure.

-Oh yes.
+Oh, yes.

-The media, yes, they had to know who was talking to Novak.
+Yes, they had to know who was talking to Novak.

 Why aren't those people talking to us?

-Novak's this conservative.
+Novak's is conservative.

 We want to find out who's talking to him.

-Have you not been sort of humored uh by the number of press people demanding that Novak reveal his source?
+Have you not been sort of humored by the number of press people demanding that Novak reveal his source?

-Well, Novak could stop this tomorrow, right?
+Well, Novak could stop this tomorrow, right, if he would just reveal his source.

 Nobody would ever say that about Matt Cooper or Judith Miller or any other liberal media person.

-So what we have here, we have a prosecutor who is uh taking steps far out of proportion to what's required here, given that it's doubtful a crime was committed.
+So what we have here, we have a prosecutor who is taking steps far out of proportion to what's required here, given that it's doubtful a crime was committed.

 I'll say this again.